utk1725/fresh-water/blocks/cpNotes.md

 * element.type() == typeid(int) --> chck if element type is int or not
 * swap is a buildin function in c++. swap(a,b) will swap the values of a & b
 * Initialize 2d vector with some value `vector<vector<int>> vec( n , vector<int> (m, 0))`
+* In cpp, in recursion or pass by reference to functions while sending send them `function (vec, matrix)` and while receiving use `function(&vec, &matrix)`

 ##### <u>Swap 3 numbers in asc</u>